xpack/xmake-js/lib/builders/README.md

-# Generators
+# Builders

 `xmake` itself is not intended to take over existing build systems, instead it allows to use them in an automated way.

-The _generators_ are separate classes used to accommodate different build systems.
+The _builders_ are separate classes used to accommodate different build systems.
 They create the specific files required by the build systems to perform the complete build.